 And last but not least, our local election will be taking place on Tuesday, April 7th.
 Normally, we don’t make endorsements, but we believe in Trustee Carol Blackwood, who is seeking re-election, and encourage your support.
 Carol is a woman with common sense and has a long-standing commitment to our community.
 Thank you!

 Jim & Mindy Elgas

 P.S.
-Win gift certificates from local businesses when you play our three quarterly contests.
-We are once again offering “The Almanac Sun Search” contest, which can be found under the header “Contests”.
-Win $20 Gift Certificates to the fabulous Francesca’s Tavola Restaurant!
-Congrats to our recent winners: Kristin Meek, Vernon Sauer, Colleen Crandall, and Alex Gainulin.
-You can also play our Crypto-Nitions™ & Cartoon Caption contests online, found under the header “Contests”.
+Win gift certificates from local businesses when you play our three quarterly contests, found under the header “Contests”.
+We are, once again, offering “The Almanac Sun Search” contest that can only be played online.
+Three winners will each receive a Raceway Deluxe Car Wash!
+Congratulations to our recent winners: Kelly Garay, Norman Rifkind and Patty Colabuono!
+You can also play our Crypto-Nitions™ & Cartoon Caption contests, also found under the header “Contests”.
 Good luck!

 The Writers Page - Stories written for the Almanac of Arlington Heights by various area writers.